fieldtrip/website/faq/how_are_the_different_head_and_mri_coordinate_systems_defined.md

 ---
 layout: default
-tags: faq headmodel mri source coordinate
+tags: [faq, headmodel, mri, source, coordinate]
 ---

 ## How are the different head and MRI coordinate systems defined?